artturipa/myblog/irm_basics/blog.md

 **Common Control** have function = Common Control.
 Common controls are related to primary entity where the testing occurs.
 Common control has reliant entities.

-Example: Fire sprinkler system can be a common control for multiple business units.
+Example: The Fire sprinkler system can be a common control for multiple business units.

 Function of control affects calculation method.
 All active, associated common controls contribute to the compliance score.

 ### Policy Acknowledgement Campaing
-* Lifecycle
+* Lifecycle stages
     * New
-    * Pending acknowledgement
+    * Pending acknowledgment
     * Closed
-    * cancalled
+    * cancelled

 ### Policy Exception
 Can be requested via